DilipWoad/ShareTube-FullStack/frontend/README.md

 - Seperate components for videoCard and videoDescription
 - Create a VideoComment component use CommentCard
 - Implement getting the video comments and user can add comments to the video
+- Inegerated Sidebar to each of the route

 # Routes